huyenvu17/CoronaVirusTrackingApp/README.md

 # CoronaVirusTrackingApp
-Code Challenge for front-end position at Techbase Vietnam
+Code Challenge for front-end position at Techbase Vietnam.\
-Interviewee: Vu Ngoc Huyen
+Interviewee: Vu Ngoc Huyen\
-Email: huyenvungoc17@gmail.com
+Email: huyenvungoc17@gmail.com\

 # Project Description
-Language: ReactJs, HTML, CSS, Bootstrap
+Objectives: Develop an app to keep users up to date with latest Covid-19 cases all over the world.\
+Technique used in project:\
+ - HTML, CSS,\
+ - Bootstrap 4.3.1\
+ - ReactJS\